 Unit trusts and companies

 Assets owned by unit trusts or companies controlled by you will not form part of your estate.
 The shares or units, however, will become part of your estate.

 Assets owned by discretionary trusts controlled by you will not form part of your estate.
 They are owned by the trust and controlled by the trustee acting on the trust deed.

-Once you have nominated a beneficiary in your insurance policy which can include your spouse or family member the money paid out on your life insurance policy do not form part of your estate however they are paid directly to your beneficiary.
+Once you have nominated a beneficiary in your insurance policy, including your spouse or family member, the money paid out on your life insurance policy does not form part of your estate; however, they are paid directly to your beneficiary.

 If appropriate for planning purposes, you can nominate your estate as the beneficiary of your policies if you want the proceeds of the policies to pass to your estate and be managed by the terms of your Wil.

-If the policy is owned by a superannuation fund, the proceeds will be received by the fund and not by your estate.
+If a superannuation fund owns the policy, the proceeds will be received by the fund and not by your estate.
 The proceeds will be managed by the trustee of your superannuation fund acting on the terms of the fund deed.